 The most basic requirement of being a Muslim is to publicly state the words “There is no God but Allah and Muhammad is His Messenger”, in arabic, with sincerity and without any reservations.
 This testament is the foundation for all other beliefs and practices in Islam.
 To become a Muslim, a non-Muslim must repeat the Shahadah three times in the presence of witnesses.

-The statement of Shahada in arabic is:
+The statement of Shahada in arabic is

 The statement of faith must be a genuine belief that includes the following articles of faith.

-- Belief in One God (Allah) – Allah is one and has no partners or equals.
+Belief in One God (Allah) – Allah is one and has no partners or equals.

-- Belief in the Prophets – Allah sent prophets to every nation (Qur’an, An-Nahl, 16:36) to provide mankind with guidance, so that they could walk the straight path of Allah, live happily in this world and be prepared for life after death.
+Belief in the Prophets – Allah sent prophets to every nation (Qur’an, An-Nahl, 16:36) to provide mankind with guidance, so that they could walk the straight path of Allah, live happily in this world and be prepared for life after death.
 Their fundamental message was identical, reminding mankind of Allah’s oneness, the reward of a good life, the day of judgment and the terrible punishment for disbelievers.

-- Belief in the Holy Books – Allah sent messages to humanity through His prophets.
+Belief in the Holy Books – Allah sent messages to humanity through His prophets.
 These messages are contained in the Holy Books of Allah:

-- The Suhuf (Scrolls), revealed to the prophet Ibrahim (Abraham), and now lost
+- The Suhuf (Scrolls), revealed to the Prophet Ibrahim (Abraham), and now lost

-- The Taurut (Torah), revealed to the prophet Musa (Moses)
+- The Taurut (Torah), revealed to the Prophet Musa (Moses)

-- The Zabur (Psalms), revealed to the prophet Daud (David)
+- The Zabur (Psalms), revealed to the Prophet Daud (David)

-- The Injil (Gospels), revealed to the prophet Isa (Jesus)
+- The Injil (Gospels), revealed to the Prophet Isa (Jesus)

-- The Qur’an, revealed to the prophet Muhammad (Sal Allahu Alayhi Wa Sallam)
+- The Qur’an, revealed to the Prophet Muhammad (Sal Allahu Alayhi Wa Sallam)

+Belief in Angels – In addition to the physical world we know, Allah created a world invisible to us in which angels exist.
+The angels are sinless.
+They require no food, drink or sleep.
+They have neither physical desires nor material needs.
 The chief responsibility of the angels is to praise Allah and to do his will.
 The most important of the angels is Jibr’il (Gabriel).
 On behalf of Allah, Jibr’il (Gabriel) revealed to the Prophet Muhammad (Sal Allahu Alayhi Wa Sallam) his mission and the perfect verses of the Holy Qur’an.
-Each human being is assigned two angels who serve as guardians and recorders of the individual’s deeds, both good and bad.
+Each human being is assigned angels who serve as guardians and recorders of the individual’s deeds, both good and bad.

-- Belief in the Day of Judgement – The belief of life after death and in the resurrection of the dead on the Day of Judgement is an essential part of Islamic faith.
+Belief in the Day of Judgement – The belief of life after death and in the resurrection of the dead on the Day of Judgement is an essential part of Islamic faith.
 It gives meaning to life and sets the joys and troubles of this life into a much wider context.
+Any person who believes in life after death will be afraid of acting against the will of Allah.
+He will be conscious of the fact that Allah is watching all his actions and the angels are recording them.

-- Belief in Fate – Everything that happens is the will of Allah and is preordained.
+Belief in Fate – Everything that happens is the will of Allah and is preordained.
 Acceptance of fate is an essential element in submitting to the will of Allah.

 Prayer (Salah)

 Every Muslim is required to pray five times a day.
-The five prayers are:
+The five prayers are

 - Salat al-Fajr